-There are a couple of areas of practice that require improvement, including two minor shortfalls.
+There are a number of areas of practice that require improvement, including three major shortfalls and four minor shortfalls.

 The HTA requires the Designated Individual to submit a completed corrective and preventative action (CAPA) plan setting out how the shortfalls will be addressed, within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.